The typical car insurance policy costs $223 per month in Grand Rapids. If you're paying too much, compare rates and save today.

 Gender is another factor that can affect auto insurance rates.
 In Grand Rapids, female drivers pay $41 per year more than do male drivers.

 Maintaining a clean driving record is one of the best ways to keep your car insurance costs low.
 Speeding tickets, reckless driving citations, DUIs and DWIs, and at-fault accidents all can trigger insurance rate hikes.

 Grand Rapids drivers found guilty of reckless driving pay a steep price when it comes to auto insurance, facing a rate increase of $5,528 per year versus the city average.
 A ticket for speeding results in a $1,679 rate hike while a DWI or DUI violation costs $5,345per year in extra insurance expenditures.

 |At-fault Accident (damages < $1,000)||$3,871|

 |Speeding Ticket (16-20 mph over speed limit)||$4,366|

 An important insurance rating factor is credit.
 Drivers with checkered credit histories typically face higher car insurance rates than do drivers with good credit.
-In fact, Grand Rapids drivers who improve their credit score from the "Very Poor" tier (300-579) to the "Exceptional" tier (800-850) earn, on average, a 77% decrease in their auto insurance costs.
+In fact, Grand Rapids drivers who improve their credit score from the "Very Poor" tier (300-579) to the "Exceptional" tier (800-850) earn, on average, a 77% price cut on their auto insurance policies.
 If you move from the "Very Poor" credit tier to the "Fair" credit tier, you could be in line for an auto insurance price adjustment.
 In Grand Rapids, moving into the "Fair" credit tier corresponds to an average of $4,479 in savings on insurance each year.